 In spring of 2011, Envoy productions released "The Bible on Trial", this production based on the Telly Award winning Bible study "How we Got the Bible".
 This 60 minute special from Envoy Productions takes a unique look at the subject and presents facts about the most widely printed book in history.
 Internationally recognized experts including: Dr. Randall Price, Dr. Paul L. Maier, Craig Parton , Dr. Jeff Kloha and Joel Lampe illuminate the efforts taken throughout history to ensure the integrity and significance of this ancient text.
 The "Bible on Trial" invites your viewers to be the jury in this case.

 Envoy's wide variety of special holiday television programming includes versions dubbed into several languages and broadcast on stations around the world through LHM's international ministry centers.

 In October 2012, as the public debate regarding the issues of church and state reached a fevered pitch, Envoy Productions release "The Intersection of Church and State".

 The Intersection of Church and State explores the history of this issue, especially in light of the First Amendment, "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof."
 It will explore the surprising fact that every state in colonial times had an established faith.
 It will examine the origin of Jefferson's description of the church-state relationship as a "high and impregnable wall of separation."

-The Intersection of Church and State will trace the history of cooperation between these two groups-in bringing care to the needy, the settlement of refugees, the adoption of children, the service of military chaplains, and others ways.
-It will also consider how these historical church and state partnerships are jeopardized.
+The Intersection of Church and State traces the history of cooperation between these two groups-in bringing care to the needy, the settlement of refugees, the adoption of children, the service of military chaplains, and others ways.
+It also considers how these historical church and state partnerships are jeopardized.